nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/start-developing.md

 ### Deploying Additional Services

-If additional services like Kafka or MinIO are required, please create a Jira support ticket and request the additional service.
+If additional services are required, please create a Jira support ticket and request the additional service.
 Some example services that are supported include:
 - Kafka
 - SAML Integrations